Calanthe/Calanthe.github.io/_posts/2017-09-26-lost-in-cyberspace-vr.markdown

 }
 ~~~

 First, four random integers which represents a sector are computed and saved into `trapsSeed` array.
 There are 16 nodes in each quarter of the maze, so the random range is from 0 to 15.
 The `traps'` coordinates in all of the `sectors` are based on 2 `seed` values.
 The first one is just a previously generated integer.
-The second `seed` is calculated as shifted sum of 2 next integers from the `trapsSeed` array.
-Then, after making sure that traps won't overlap, each of the `seed` is used to calculate the coordinates of `traps`.
+The second `seed` is calculated as shifted sum of the 2 next integers from the `trapsSeed` array.
+Then, after making sure that traps won't overlap, each `seed` is used to calculate the coordinates of `traps`.
 The coordinates' array called `xy` is built based on `seed` value modulo 4 and the integer value of `seed` divided by 4.
 The last thing before pushing those coords to the returned array is to shift them by adding 4 towards either right or bottom dependently on the current sector.

-The above example shows a method of generating `traps` object only.
-For the sake of simplicity I will omit the whole method of generating maze's object.
+The above example shows a method of generating the `traps` object only.
+For the sake of simplicity I will omit the whole method of generating the maze's objects.

 ### Creating unique shared codes

-One of the trickiest part of the game was generating the unique codes in such a way that they will correspond to each other in two remote devices.
+One of the trickiest part of the game was generating the unique codes in such a way that they will correspond to each other on two remote devices.
-There is no unique url parameter or any id that has to generated and shared between a pair of players.
+There is no unique url parameter or id that has to generated and shared between a pair of players.
 The magic lies in the method of generating the codes found on nodes in the maze.

 As mentioned before, each maze is described by 4 parameters: `connections`, `sectors`, `traps` and `target`.
 Based on the network's object representation, the unique codes for each of those parameters are generated and hidden in the maze, one in each sector.